compoundingeffects/bigpictureschool/business_studies.md

     - Creates final products
     - Listens to what customers think to make improvements

 3. **What are resources**?
-Think of resources as the building blocks a business needs.
+Resources are the building blocks a business needs.
 These include:
     - People who work there
     - Money and equipment
     - Natural materials like wood or water